alexmaclean93/Portfolio/README.md

 -	Web Development; and
 -	Operating System Management.

+I enjoy being given a problem to tackle and then finding and innovative solution to it.

 Outside of my carrer skills I enjoy travelling, skiing, skateboarding, playing video games and playing the bass guitar.